iainelder/advent-of-code-2023/advent_of_code/day04/README.md

 No, that won't work because I still can't just use an int to index into the Counter.

 Try copying the iterator and looking ahead.

+That works!
+I implemented it first using itertools' `tee` function and its `take` recipe.

+The more-itertools package has a peekable iterator.
+Try that to see if it makes the code simpler.

+That works too.
+It's maybe slightly more readable, and may be more efficient although I don't test for that.